EstarinAzx/typingmind-themes-extensions/extensions/deepseek_reasoning/README.md

 1. `reasoning_content`: The model's internal thought process
 2. `content`: The final response

 By default, Typing Mind only shows the final response (`content`).
-This extension modifies the display to show both parts:
+This extension modifies the display to show:
+- "🤔 Thinking..." when the model starts reasoning
-- Shows the reasoning process first, styled with a quote block
+- The reasoning process in quote blocks (>)
+- "💡 Thought for X seconds" when reasoning is complete
-- Adds a separator
+- A separator line (---)
-- Shows the final response
+- The final response

-## Features

-- Works with streaming responses
-- Only activates for Deepseek model calls
-- Maintains proper formatting with quote blocks
-- Preserves paragraph structure
-- Clean separation between reasoning and response

-## How it Works

-The extension:
-1. Intercepts API calls to Deepseek endpoints
-2. Checks if it's a Deepseek model response
-3. Takes the `reasoning_content` and displays it as quoted text
-4. Adds a separator line
-5. Shows the regular `content` response

 ## Example